Towards Cross-Table Masked Pretraining for Web Data Mining: Conclusion

 \section{Conclusion}

-With CT-BERT and TabPretNet, we hope to initiate the scaled cross-table pre-training for the community of database and data mining community.
-Speaking humbly, we deem CT-BERT as a pioneer work to scale tabular data pre-training that it works in either a supervised and/or self-supervised manner.
-We empirically demonstrate that facilitating the pre-training procedure across large-scale tabular datasets indeed offers decent efficacy benefits.

-Perceiving it through the lens of the development of current LLMs, our model is still small (50M), which is roughly the same size as BERT-base ~\cite{bert} in spite of CT-BERT being the largest-scaled pre-trained model in tabular modeling thus far.
-We think that for tabular data pre-training, we are still in the era of the BERT model in NLP tracking back a few years.
-That is to say, the size of the large model and the volume of the dataset still fall far behind the development of the LLMs, such as ChatGPT or its other rivals~\cite{touvron2023llama}.
+With ~\ours{} and ~\datas{}, we hope to initiate the scaled cross-table pretraining for the related communities.
+If perceiving this work through the lens of the development of current LLMs, the scale of \ours{} might still be deemed small (50M parameters).
+Despite that, as we iterate in the paper, we hope to use this work to reach a ``BERT moment'' for the tabular data mining, where \ours{} roughly matches the parameter scale of the base model in the family of BERT~\cite{bert}.

-On the bright side, the volume of available tabular data is truly gigantic --- wherever a database system is deployed there will be tabular data --- but perhaps much more decentralized than the text and vision data.
-In the future, we hope to explore even further scaling CT-BERT and adapting it to more diversified data domains.
+On the bright side, the volume of available tabular data is truly gigantic --- wherever a database system is deployed there will be tabular data --- but perhaps much more decentralized and abstracted than the text and vision data.
+In the future, we hope to explore further scaling ~\ours{} and adapting it to more diversified data domains.